SINTEF-AppliedCompSci/MRST/README.md

 ### How do I get set up? ###

-* ADD /ddmodel and /ddmodel/diagnosticsWellPairs in to the path in Matlab/MRST
+* ADD /ddmodel and /ddmodel/diagnosticsWellPairs in to the PATH in Matlab/MRST

 * The examples folder has has Three examples